artpolikarpov/fotorama-bower/README.md

 This is packager, that allows you to simply install and maintain [Fotorama](http://fotorama.io/) via [Bower](http://bower.io/).

-## Set-up
+## Set up

-1. Install the package:
+Install the package:

     ```bash
     bower install fotorama
     ```

-2. Use it in HTML:
+Use it:

     ```html
     <!-- 1.
 Link to jQuery (1.8 or later), -->